STS Chapter 1: Introduction to Science and Technology and Society

 STS combines ideas from different fields like history, sociology, and politics.
 By looking at things from multiple angles, we get a full picture of how science and technology grow and affect our lives.
 STS integrates insights from various fields such as history, sociology, anthropology, and philosophy to understand how science and technology influence society.

-- Example: Learning how the history of farming tools, the politics of land use, and the sociology of rural communities all connect helps us improve agricultural practices today.
+- Agriculture Example: Learning how the history of farming tools, the politics of land use, and the sociology of rural communities all connect helps us improve agricultural practices today.

 2. Shaped by Society (Social Construction of Knowledge)